American Psychiatric Nurses association Research Grants

 - Budget: Only expenses essential to the conduct of the proposed research will be considered for funding.
 Support for salary, travel, or conference registration is not allowed.
 Indirect costs must not account for more than 10% of the APNA funded amount, not to exceed $1,000.
 Funded proposals will require budget reconciliation.

-All application materials must be complete and submitted online by March 19, 2019 at 11:59pm Eastern to be considered.
+Once applications are open, all application materials must be complete and submitted online by the deadline to be considered.

 - Each grant applicant must be licensed as a registered nurse in psychiatric-mental health nursing or a related field of nursing.